particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 In order for a device to be setup successfully, your application must retrieve a claim code on behalf of the customer setting up their device and send that claim code to the device.
 When the device receives proper Wi-Fi credentials and is able to connect to the Internet, it sends the claim code to the Particle cloud.
 The Particle cloud then links the device to the customer, and grants the customer access over that device.

-The first thing that must happen is retreiving a claim code from the Particle cloud for the customer.
+The first thing that must happen is retrieving a claim code from the Particle cloud for the customer.
 A special endpoint exists for products to use to generate claim codes on behalf of their customers.

 This endpoint is `POST /v1/orgs/:orgSlug/products/:productSlug/device_claims`.
 The customer's access token is required, and is used to generate a claim code that will allow for the link between the device and the customer.